vedranbe/woocommerce-shipping-postal-codes/README.md

 ## Generate Press Child Theme

 This repository implements a concise shipping ZIP code validation for WooCommerce, exclusively affecting the checkout process while leaving billing codes unaffected.
 This was made using VS Code and Local by Flywheel (WP Engine).
+Products where imported from here: https://github.com/woocommerce/woocommerce/tree/master/sample-data

 ## Backend Configuration